jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 3. Make themselves a role model for anyone looking to leave hate behind.
 4. Stop hate from spreading to the next generation.

-There are two paths to eliminate racial discord and hate: one is total destruction of one side.
+There are two paths to eliminate racial discord and hate: one is destruction of one side.
 The other is forgiveness.
 Most people don't want the former to happen, even if they're on the other side.
-However, we seem to be clueless about how to proceed with the latter.
+However, we seem clueless about how to proceed with the latter.

 Forgiveness doesn’t mean that you forget the wrongs that have been done.
-It means that you stop trying to exact equal or greater damage in return because you realize that it will not undo the damage done.
+It means you stop trying to exact equal or greater damage in return because you realize that it will not undo the damage done.
 It will only perpetuate more in the future.

 ## 5) Ignorance breeds fear.
 Fear breeds hate.
 Hate breeds destruction.